nachiketkarve/ising/README.md

 These measurements are performed by the `cyclicPerturbation` applications.

+## Spectral Function

+The scaling of the speed-Fisher information with the protocol time is tied to the low-frequency spectral weight of the perturbation.
+To verify this, the `spectralFnED.py` and `spectralFnEDTFIM.py` applications compute the spectral function of the perturbation, which is the Fourier transform of the correlation function

+$$C(t) = {\langle V(t)V(0) \rangle}_c.$$

 ## Repository Layout

 - `src/`: C++ simulation drivers and shared Ising routines.